Members of Churches Together

 Great Burstead is the ancient parish from which Billericay grew.
 There has been a church here since the 7th century and the present building dates mostly from the 12th century.
 Christopher Martin, Governor of the Mayflower, was a churchwarden here in 1620.

 Worship here at St Mary Magdalene is liberal Catholic in emphasis, using both traditional and contemporary forms.
 The church has an accomplished choir, study groups, Mothers' Union, Cub and Scout groups and is open most week days.

-People have been worshipping at Billericay Methodist Church for ninety years.
+People have been worshipping at Billericay Methodist Church for over ninety years.
 It now has two buildings—its original home in Western Road and a newer site at Queens Park.

 It proclaims the love of Jesus Christ in worship & fellowship, evangelism & teaching, and serving others & working for social justice.

 Western Road offers Sunday worship in a range of styles and an extensive programme of weekday activities for adults, young people and children.

 A community here was formed in 1991 by Methodists at Western Road to support a large housing development in north Billericay.
 Its permanent church building was opened in 2003.